-Learning Areas Learning Outcomes - Delegates should be able to: How does an insurance business work?
+Learning Areas Learning Outcomes - Participants should be able to: How does an insurance business work?
 Show how insurance companies make profit.
-2. List a number of ways of measuring profit.
-3. Define the components of a life insurance premium.
-4. Contrast investment premium with risk premium 5.
-Describe the risk management process within an insurance company.
-6. Distinguish between the different departments within an insurer (Distribution, Underwriting, Actuarial, Marketing, Claims, Finance, HR, IT etc.) and describe how these departments interact.
-7. Define the role of an actuary and why actuaries are essential for the insurance industry.
-8. Define the role of the broker or tied agent.
-9. Describe the actuarial control cycle.
-10. Contrast the insurance markets in Africa and motivate in which country they would establish a South African insurer from scratch.
-The role of underwriting in the 1.
-Define the purpose of underwriting. insurance business 2.
-Contrast underwriting (application for insurance) with claims underwriting (after the insurable event) 3.
-Describe the duties of an underwriter.
-4. Describe the impact underwriting has on product design 5.
-Contrast the impact of underwriting at new business or at claims stage.
-6. Describe the relationship between a direct underwriter and a reinsurance underwriter.
-7. Show the benefits of a strong relationship between the underwriter and a) the actuary b) the broker / tied agent Claims Describe the role of a claims assessor 2.
-How does claims u/w link into Up front u/w 3.
-Describe the claims management process Understanding "clients" and their List the insurance industry product providers and requirements each of their potential clients.
-2. Describe their roles and interrelationships.
-3. List the different types of clients in detail and what motivates their insurance requirements.
-4. Describe the insurance needs of clients.
-5. Describe the different: a.
-Types of insurance providers b.
-Types of product distribution channels c.
-Types of insurance product available 6.
-Determine an appropriate solution based on a client's needs.
-7. Develop a documentation checklist for engaging with clients.
+List several ways of measuring profit.
+Define the components of a life insurance premium.
+Contrast investment premium with risk premium Describe the risk management process within an insurance company.
+Distinguish between the different departments within an insurer (Distribution, Underwriting, Actuarial, Marketing, Claims, Finance, HR, IT etc.) and describe how these departments interact.
+Define the role of an actuary and why actuaries are essential for the insurance industry.
+Define the role of the broker or tied agent.
+Describe the actuarial control cycle.
+Contrast the insurance markets in Africa and motivate in which country they The role of underwriting in the insurance business would establish a South African insurer from scratch.
+Define the purpose of underwriting.
+Contrast underwriting (application for insurance) with claims underwriting (after the insurable event) Describe the duties of an underwriter.
+Describe the impact underwriting has on product design Contrast the impact of underwriting at new business or at claims stage.
+Describe the relationship between a direct underwriter and a reinsurance underwriter.
+Show the benefits of a strong relationship between the underwriter and a) the actuary b) the broker / tied agent Claims Describe the role of a claims assessor How does claims u/w link into Up front u/w Describe the claims management process Understanding "clients" and their requirements List the insurance industry product providers and each of their potential clients.
+Describe their roles and interrelationships.
+List the different types of clients in detail and what motivates their insurance requirements.
+Describe the insurance needs of clients Describe the different: Types of insurance providers Types of product distribution channels Types of insurance product available Determine an appropriate solution based on a client's needs.
+Develop a documentation checklist for engaging with clients.
+"Follow the application form" - Draw a diagram of the journey of an application form from application form completion to acceptance/declinature.
+Identify the key features of an insurance policy.
+Design a life insurance application form.

-8. "Follow the application form" - Draw a diagram of the journey of an application form from application form completion to acceptance/declinature.
-9. Identify the key features of an insurance policy.
-10. Design a life insurance application form.
-11. Highlight the key differences between their ideal application form and the industry "standard".
+- 11. Highlight the key differences between their ideal application form and the industry "standard".

 12. Demonstrate the importance of client confidentiality.

-2.3.
-MODULE THREE - RISK COVER PRODUCTS
+4.3 MODULE THREE - RISK COVER PRODUCTS